 A low voltage supply is connected to the primary of the first stage transformer.
 Therefore a voltage is available across the secondary of this transformer.
 Now the excitation winding of the first stage feeds the primary winding of the second stage.
 The number of turns in both windings of the first stage are some.
 This is the same in the case of the second and third stages.

 Now as shown in figure (2.8) the potential of tertiary is fixed to the potential V of the secondary winding.
-The voltage of 2V is available between ground and terminal of secondary of the second stage.
-Same with the case of III stage transformer the voltage is 3V.
-It is to be noted that except the uppermost transformer, others have three winding transformers.
-Metal tank construction of the transformer is shown in figure (2.8).
+The voltage of 2V is available between the ground and terminal of the secondary of the second stage.
+Same with the case of the III stage transformer the voltage is 3V.
+It is to be noted that except for the uppermost transformer, others have three winding transformers.
+The metal tank construction of the transformer is shown in figure (2.8).

 The tank of the stage l transformer is earthed.
 The tank of stage-II and stage-III transformers have potentials of V and 2V.
 However, if the high voltage windings are of mid-point potential type, the tanks are held at 0.5V, 1.5V, and 2.5V respectively.